-- 3. Notify State agencies that received an appropriation for the same grantee and designate a lead agency from among those agencies to coordinate the review of the grantee's compliance with the applicable uniform funding criteria and interact with the grantee regarding the prefunding assessment of the grantee's compliance with the applicable uniform funding criteria. - 4.
-Review submitted questionnaire or other form documenting compliance with uniform funding criteria.
-Determine if submission is compliant.
-Notify the State agency of determination. - 5.
+- 7. Notify State Agencies receiving appropriations for the same grantee, and designate a lead agency to coordinate the review of the grantee's compliance with the applicable uniform funding criteria, perform a risk assessment, and interact with the grantee regarding the pre-funding assessments. - 8.
+Review the submitted questionnaire or other forms documenting compliance with uniform funding criteria.
+Determine if the submission is compliant.
+Notify the State Agency of the determination. - 9.
 Monitor compliance with requirements set out in the Policy and Procedures section.